Pyrolycus jaco: Life Span/ Longevity

-Not enough is known about the longevity of Pyrolycus jaco so the longevity will refer to species within the same family Zoarcidae.
-Some members of the Zoarcidae family can live to be almost three decades old while others may live to be only 11 years old.
-By living in or near hydrothermal vents, leading to colder ambient temperatures, this causes an evolutionary change that slows their developmental rates.
-This slower developmental rate causes this family of fishes to develop slower and therefore reach sexual maturity at later ages.
-This is true of most fish in colder environments, they develop at a slower rate, but live longer than fish in warmer temperatures.
+Not enough is known about the longevity of Pyrolycus jaco.
+Other members of the Zoarcidae family can live to be between 11 and 30 years old.
+Living in or near hydrothermal vents in colder environments slows their developmental rates.
+This slower developmental rate causes most fish to develop more slowly and therefore reach sexual maturity at later ages and live longer lives than fish living in warmer water.

 Behavior

-The behaviors of Pyrolycus jaco are unknown as they are not widely understood and studied.
-The only known behavior of Pyrolycus jaco is that they are commonly found living among tubeworms in the Jacó Scar hydrothermal seep.
-There is not information on how or why this species was found living within tubeworm communities, but it can be assumed that they live among one another because they occupy similar niches.
-In Zoarcidae the knowledge of their behavior is also limited.
-One species within the family relies on algae that is drifting to provide shelter and food resources.
+The behaviors of Pyrolycus jaco are mostly unknown.
+Pyrolycus jaco is commonly found living among tubeworms in the Jacó Scar hydrothermal seep.
+There is no information on how or why this species was found living within tubeworm communities, but one possible explanation for why they live among one another is because they occupy similar niches.
+In Zoarcidae, the knowledge of their behavior is also limited.
+One species within the family relies on algae that are drifting to provide shelter and food resources.

 Food Habits

-The Pyrolycus jaco mostly feed on snails and other limpets based on the gut contents.
-Also revealed from this method was that they were ingesting invertebrates found near hydrothermal seeps that do not move around.
-Other species within the same family as Pyrolycus jaco also have a similar diet.
-This suggest that Zoarcids do not move around very much because the organisms consumed were very localized and often sessile.
+The Pyrolycus jaco mostly feeds on immobile invertebrates, snails, and other limpets based on the gut contents.
+Other zoarcids have a similar diet.
+This suggests that zoarcids aren't particularly active because the organisms consumed were localized and often sessile.

 Predation

 Not enough is known about Pyrolycus jaco to understand predation within this species.
-The closely related Eelpouts prey on small invertebrates and have been known to be preyed on by arctic skates.
-Skates are known to be one of the top predators in marine communities, with their diet mostly consisting of small fish.
+The closely related eelpouts prey on small invertebrates and have been known to be preyed on by arctic skates.
 They have been caught ingesting Zoarcidae on two different occasions.
-This is rare because Eelpouts are relatively large but they are still occasionally eaten.
+This is rare because Eelpouts are relatively large.
 In general there is a low amount of predation among Zoarcidae.

 Ecosystem Roles

 Not enough is known about Pyrolycus jaco roles within an ecosystem.
-Eelpouts in the Baltic and North seas are being used as key indicator organisms to determine the environmental health of the surrounding area.
-Researchers use the Eelpout's larvae sex ratio and reproductive success of eelpouts to determine the presence of pollution in the marine environment.
+Eelpouts in the Baltic and North Seas are being used as key indicator organisms to determine the environmental health of the surrounding area.
+Researchers use the eelpout's larvae sex ratio and reproductive success to determine the presence of pollution in the marine environment.